Be a voice for your community and Otago’s environment. Nominations close noon, 1 August.

 Below is an example of the pest infestation curve which is used around New Zealand to help us figure out the best management option for pests.
 Where a pest sits on the curve tells us the most cost-effective way to control or eradicate it.

-Grows as clumps of grass up to 1.5m tall with small white flowers and black-olive/purple seeds. *Must be reported*
+Grows as clumps of grass up to 1.5m tall with small white flowers and black-olive/purple seeds.
+Report this pest!

 Bomarea is a climbing, woody vine with long, narrow leaves and large clusters of tubular flowers, typically orange, red, or yellow.
 Management programme: Progressive Containment.